 - Buildings straight-line allocation over the useful life of the property as estimated by a suitably qualified officer.
-The useful lives range from 4 to 50 years. - Vehicles, Plant, Furniture & Equipment straight-line allocation over the useful life of the asset as estimated by a suitably qualified officer. - Infrastructure straight-line allocation over 20 years.
+The useful lives range from 4 to 50 years. - Vehicles, Plant, Furniture & Equipment straight-line allocation over the useful life of the asset as estimated by a suitably qualified officer. - Infrastructure straight-line allocation over 20 years, with the exception of pedestrian footbridges which are over 50 years.